 There are limited funds to support various forms of professional development.
 This means that doctoral students presenting the results of scholarly research at national or international conferences, for example, may request support for travel or other extraordinary expenses from their department chairs and from their department fellowship representatives.
 The Graduate School also provides limited support for similar activities.

-Endowed Scholarships/Fellowships for Current College of Education Graduate Students (The 2019-20 competition will begin in February 15, 2019 for awards made in Fall 2019.
+The 2019-20 application system is now open for awards made in Fall 2020 on February 14, 2020.
 An announcement will be sent to currently enrolled (Spring 2019) students via the College's graduate student listservs.
 You must be enrolled Spring 2019 to apply and also be enrolled in Fall 2019 to receive a scholarship.
 The application system closes promptly on Monday, March 4, 2019 at 8:00a.m.
 Incomplete applications will not be accepted.

 View Sample Application Questions for Endowed Scholarships/Fellowships (2019-20)